MicrosoftDocs/dynamics365-guidance/guidance/resources/copilot-studio-appinsights.md

 ﻿---
 title: Application insights telemetry with Microsoft Copilot Studio
-description: Discover how to use Kusto queries in Azure portal to analyze and manipulate telemetry data from Application Insights for your bot's performance and usage. ms.date: 04/23/2024 ms.topic: conceptual
+description: Discover how to use Kusto queries in the Azure portal to analyze and manipulate telemetry data from Application Insights for performance and usage of your bot. ms.date: 05/03/2024 ms.topic: conceptual
-author: rramju26
+author: rramju
 ms.author: ramara
 ms.custom:
   - ai-gen-docs-bap
+  - ai-gen-desc
   - ai-seo-date:04/23/2024
-  - ai-gen-desc
   - O25-Service
-# CustomerIntent: As a user I want to learn something.
+# CustomerIntent: As an admin, I want to track how our copilot is used.
 ---

 # Application insights telemetry with Microsoft Copilot Studio